kiranvad/kiranvad.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoc scholar in the [Department of Chemical Enginerring](https://www.cheme.washington.edu/) at the University of Washington, Seattle.
-I am also an affilitate at the [eScience Institute](https://escience.washington.edu/) as a *UW Data Science Postdoctoral Fellow* and Co-chair the weekly postdoc seminar series at the eScience.
-I am working at the interface of Machine learning and Material Sciences with special focus on the relaization of autnoumous material discovery and design.
+I am also an affilitate at the [eScience Institute](https://escience.washington.edu/) as a *UW Data Science Postdoctoral Fellow* and have Co-chaired the weekly postdoc seminar series at the eScience (2021-2022).
+I have a Ph.D. in material science and engineering where my focus was on physics-based modeling and data-representations for accelerated material discover.
+Currenly, as a postdoc, I am working at the interface of Machine learning and Material Sciences with special focus on the relaization of autnoumous material discovery and design.
 Previously, I spent five wonderful years at the [Indian Institute of Technlogy Madras](https://www.iitm.ac.in/) and obtained bachelors and masters from the department of Mechanical Engineering.

 ## Research Interests